IVRPowers/blog/content/post/products/video-recording.md

 All Video Stream in RAW can only be played by the Video Gateway convertor or dual-player.
 To get a unique file in MP4 (video & audio) or MP3 (audio) you can ask the Video Recording Service to generate it from the S3 bucket.
 This format can played on most existing video players and is easier to manage and store in an external system if required.
 The MP4 file includes both the agent and the user video mixed.

 ###	Step 4.
-SSH / FTP Batch Exportation
+SSH / FTP batch exportation

 Most quality insurance process in a Contact Center can require to play, access and export in MP4 / MP3 a specific conversation, the video recording service allow to make a batch exportation using an SSH or FTP from the S3 bucket.

 ###	Step 5.
-S3 Bucket API access
+API content access

-Customers can have access to manage their own contents in order to get RAW or MP4 files recorded for external usages or systems.
-Each service has an account and all functions are running over AWS secure API and tools.
+Customers can have access to manage their own contents in order to get RAW or MP4 files recorded for external usages or other systems.
+Each service has an account and all functions are running over AWS secure API and secure tools.

 ##	Key Benefits
 ---